-To select charged-current events for this analysis, we require at least one track start in the SciFi fiducial volume and extend to the MRD.
-The fiducial volume includes the first through 17th tanks of water, and the reconstructed vertex must be within 110 cm from the center of SciFi in horizontal and vertical directions, and has a mass of 4900 kg.
+To select charged-current events for this analysis, we require at least one track start in the SciFi fiducial volume and extend to, and stop within, the MRD.
+The fiducial volume has a mass of 5590 kg, includes the first through 17th tanks of water, and the reconstructed vertex must be within 110 cm from the center of SciFi in horizontal and vertical directions.

 This requirement means that all events selected for this analysis have hits in at least three tracking layers of SciFi.
 There are also upstream and downstream scintillator hodoscopes which are read out by photo-multiplier tubes; we require a matching hit downstream and no hit upstream.
 Starting in 2002, there are additional scintillator on the top and side of SciFi, but these are not used in this analysis.

 Tracks are reconstructed in the horizontal and vertical projections separately and then matched.
-The efficiency for reconstructing muon tracks with hits in three SciFi tracking layers is $\sim 70\%$ , and rises to nearly 100% for tracks that penetrate five or more layers.
+The efficiency for reconstructing muon tracks with hits in three SciFi tracking layers is \sim 70%, and rises to nearly 100% for tracks that penetrate five or more layers.
 Second tracks are required to produce hits in at least three SciFi layers, but there is no restriction on the maximum length.
 When two tracks reach the MRD, the longest, most penetrating track is assumed to be the muon.
-Approximately 2% of these longest tracks are not the muon track, and another 0.5% of events were from neutral current interactions which had no muon at all, which we have estimated using the MC.
+We have estimated using the MC that approximately 2% of these longest tracks are not the muon track, and another 0.5% of events were from neutral current interactions which had no muon at all.